-We worked all night the day before we had to show it [the disk drive] at CES.
+We worked all night the day before we had to show it at CES.
 At about six in the morning it was ready to demonstrate.
 Randy thought we ought to back it up, so we copied the disk, track by track.
 When we were all done, he looked down at them in his hands and said, “Oh, no!
 I wrote on the wrong one!”
 We managed to recover it and actually demonstrated it at CES.

 BYTE: Had you been exposed to group-code recording before or did you invent yours independently?

 WOZNIAK: The first version of the floppy-disk routines did not have group coding, I had followed the Shugart manual, which showed that you had alternate to clock bits and data bits, so every other bit was wasted.
 I couldn’t understand why it was necessary, but I started that way.

 Then I came up with this idea to use coded recording.
 I knew the technical rule was that you could only have one or two zeros in a row.
 You could have either 4 or 8 microseconds between flux transitions.
 I didn’t really know what group-coded recording was; I just knew that I could fit 13 sectors on a disk instead of 10.
 I had to write a program to take bytes off the disk, convert them to 5-bit chunks, and reassemble them into 8-bit data bytes.